JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 Games that dont work with wmr
 * [NMS, LA Noir, and SmashBall Arena](https://www.reddit.com/r/WindowsMR/comments/cqkiqy/if_you_want_wmr_support_for_no_mans_sky_tell/) pseudovive fixes all three
 * Tinertia works well with pseudovive in fact I beat the whole game and it performed flawlessly.
+* KryptKrawler - specifially doesnt work with vive or wmr.
+Launching in SteamVR mode doesnt even allow it to TRY VR.  it wont let me control it in any way or anything.

 Pseudovive
 C:\Program Files (x86)\Steam\steamapps\common\SteamVR